analytixncs/naviga-analytics-docs/docs/informer/hearst-implementation.md

 For example, the field description might be "AD Can Open Something" and it will have "answers/values" for each user group.

+These are the keys we will create on the final object.

 - $local.final.fieldDesc_FINAL
 - $local.final.screen_FINAL
 - $local.final.fieldLabel_FINAL